 - MGM National Harbor with online sportsbook BetMGM

-- Horseshoe Casio Baltimore partnering with William Hill
+- Horseshoe Casio Baltimore partnering with Caesars

 - Hollywood Casino Perryville with Barstool Sports